michaelnny/deep_rl_zoo/README.md

         - `run_atari.py` module use Conv2d networks to solve Atari games, the default environment_name is set to Pong.
         - `eval_agent.py` module evaluate trained agents by using a greedy actor and loading model state from checkpoint file, you can run testing on both classic problems like CartPole, MountainCar, LunarLander, and Atari games.
-    *   `main_loop.py` module contains functions run single thread and parallel traning loops, it also contains the `run_env_loop` function where the agent interaction with the environment.
+    *   `main_loop.py` module contains functions run single thread and parallel training loops, it also contains the `run_env_loop` function where the agent interaction with the environment.
     *   `networks` directory contains both policy networks and q networks used by the agents.
     *   `trackers.py` module is used to accumulating statistics during training and testing/evaluation,